Mental illness in children: Know the signs

 The Diagnostic and Statistical Manual of Mental Disorders (DSM), a guide published by the American Psychiatric Association, provides criteria for making a diagnosis based on the nature, duration and impact of signs and symptoms.
 Another commonly used diagnostic guideline is the International Classification of Diseases (ICD) from the World Health Organization.

 Diagnosing mental illness in children can take time because young children may have trouble understanding or expressing their feelings, and normal development varies.
-The doctor may change or refine a diagnosis over time.
+Your child's health care provider may change or refine a diagnosis over time.

 How is mental illness in children treated?